cristalzhu/Mini-Amazon/README.md

 ## Installing the Current Skeleton

 1. In your VM, change into the repository directory and then run `./install.sh`.
-   This will install a bunch of things, set up an important file called `.flashenv`, and creates a simple PostgreSQL database named `amazon`.
+   This will set up a file called `.flashenv`, and create a simple PostgreSQL database named `amazon`.
 2. If you are running a Google VM, to view the app in your browser, you may need to edit the firewall rules.
    The [Google VM instructions](https://courses.cs.duke.edu/fall22/compsci316d/instructions/gcp/) on the course page has instructions for how to add rules at the bottom.
    If those for some reason are outdated, here are [instructions provided by Google](https://cloud.google.com/vpc/docs/using-firewalls).